Martinsconsulting/Henry-Cavill-s---50-Points-Of-Advice-From-An-80-Year-Old-Man-Numbers/README.md

-What the project does? \n
+What the project does?
-It gives you the Henry-Cavill-s 50-Points-Of-Advice-From-An-80-Year-Old-Man-Numbers from the website https://www.patrickwanis.com/50-points-of-advice-from-an-80-year-old-man/
+- It gives you the Henry-Cavill-s 50-Points-Of-Advice-From-An-80-Year-Old-Man-Numbers from the website https://www.patrickwanis.com/50-points-of-advice-from-an-80-year-old-man/

 How to install it:
-Download main.py and use on your IDE
+- Download main.py and use on your IDE
-I used python with the following libraries:
+- I used python with the following libraries:
   -imports - pip install imports
   - BeautifulSoup - pip install beautifulsoup4